kjatillo/tud-final-project-vle/README.md

 3. **Backend Setup**
    - Open the backend solution in **Visual Studio**.
    - Update the database connection string in connected services or `appsettings.json` to point to your local or Azure SQL Server.
-   - Navigate to the backend directory:
+   - Navigate to the API directory:
    ```bash
    cd backend/VleProjectApi
    ```